 A process guide to be used in training workshops and planning sessions to develop campaign strategy.
-A printer friendly PDF can be downloaded from the box at the bottom of this page.

 Analysis and planning is improved by being aware of the lens through which we see the world.
 Our lens is influenced by our assumptions and values.
 Because these differ among people, different people can look at the same situation and see entirely different.
 The objective of this exercise is to identify the political assumptions that shape our opinions and analysis.